gopine/diary/2017/October/October 3 (Tuesday).md

 I have experience with Redux, so I decided to try learning MobX.

 MobX seems simpler and more reactive than Redux.

+MobX offers a reactive approach to state management.